 Officer Charles M. Whites, Jr. served Round Rock Police Department for 19 years.
 He was a Patrol Officer, Field Training Officer, and SWAT Negotiator.
 Prior to his service, he earned a Bachelors in psychology from the University of Texas at Austin.
 When he wasn’t working he loved spending time outdoors – hiking or working on his old truck.
 He was known for his love of classical music and his mustache smile.
 Friends and family called him the “most interesting man in the world.”

-In recognition of his sacrifice in the line of duty, Officer Whites posthumously received a number of honors, including the Star of Texas Award from Gov. Greg Abbott at the Capitol on Sept.
+In recognition of his sacrifice in the line of duty, Officer Whites has posthumously received a number of honors, including the Star of Texas Award from Gov. Greg Abbott at the Capitol on Sept.
 11, 2018 and the RRPD Purple Heart and Medal of Honor from U.S. Representative John Carter on March 9, 2019.
 His call sign of A-153 was retired from use by the Department by Chief Allen Banks.

 Officer Whites was struck by a vehicle on Feb.
 25, 2018 while directing traffic around a crime scene.
 He would succumb to those injuries on April 27, 2018.
 The doctor who stopped and rendered aid to Officer Whites on Feb.
 25 was presented the RRPD Heroism Award on Jan.
 10, 2019.